Zadigo/mycommerce/README.md

 ### Using Celery 🎶

-If you plan on using Celery, start the celery backend withing the Django project by doing `celery -A mystore.celery_app -E`.
+If you plan on using Celery, start the celery backend withing the Django project by doing `celery -A mystore.celery_app worder -E` (on Windows `celery -A mystore.celery_app worker -E --pool=solo`).
 Ensure both Redis and RabbitMQ are running on your system otherwise you will not be able to execute the provided tasks correctly.

 ### Configuring Nuxt 🎶